 A provision in the MOI to the effect that members shall register an address in the Republic of South Africa or in some other country, will be permitted.

-10.19 Annual financial statements

-The annual financial statements of the issuer must be distributed to shareholders at least 15 business days before the date of the annual general meeting.

-10.20 External companies
+[amended and covered under Continuing Obligations]1.19 External companies

 (a) Provision must be made for depositing proxy forms at the branch office in the Republic of South Africa.

 (b) Where a non-electronic notice of general/annual general meeting, or annual financial statements, is to be distributed from the registered office of the company, at least 20 business days’ notice of such meeting must be given to all shareholders entitled to thereto.
-Where such notice, or annual financial statements, is distributed electronically, by airmail or otherwise from a branch office in the Republic of South Africa, at least 15 business days’ notice must of such meeting must be given to all shareholders entitled thereto.
+Where such notice, is distributed electronically, by mail or otherwise from a branch office in the Republic of South Africa, at least 15 business days’ notice must of such meeting must be given to all shareholders entitled thereto.

 (c) Neither the directors nor the company are to be given power over the issue of securities to create any differences in rights between the holders of the same class of share in respect of the amount of calls to be paid and the time of payment of such calls, or in any other respect whatsoever.